SoumyaK4/weiqi.backup/_posts/1700-01-02-How-to-use-Roadmap.md

 ---
 title: How to Use the Weiqi Roadmap?
-description: A guide on using this Website to Upskill your Surrounding Game
+description: A comprehensive guide to navigating this website and mastering the game of Go.
 categories: [The Guide for Roadmap]
 tags: [baduk roadmap, weiqi roadmap, learn to play go, go game tutorial, the surrounding game]
 pin: true